OttoAllmendinger/haskoin-protocol/README.md

 ## Bitcoin Protocol Messages

 Bitcoin protocol messages are exchanged between Bitcoin nodes.
-The definition of these messages in given here.
+The definition of these messages is given here.

 ### MessageHeader